WHEN SHOULD I BOOK MY SESSION?

 PROPS & POSES

 When you schedule your session, we can also talk about your expectations if you’d like.
-I typically do family and sibling poses first and if you need to have someone take the older sibling out, I have a trampoline in the back and there is a park within walking distance.
+I can do family and sibling poses first and if you need to have someone take the older sibling out, I have a trampoline in the back and there is a park within walking distance.
+If you want to do family pics with baby naked, I recommend doing those last.
 I have tons of props available for both boys and girls so you don’t need to bring anything.
 However, if you would like to incorporate some special items, please let me know in advance so I can better plan.
 I usually do 2-3 beanbag poses with backdrop fabric then 1-2 prop poses using baskets and buckets.

 HOW LONG DOES A SESSION TAKE?